 A shuttle pilot travels back in time to Camelot in Disney’s Unidentified Flying Oddball (1979).
 In Hangar 18 (1980), a shuttle crew find themselves in the midst of a conspiracy to silence them after they collide with a UFO.
 In Spacecamp (1986), a group of teenagers attending NASA’s Spacecamp program are accidentally launched into space aboard the shuttle.
 Deep Rescue (2005) depicts the attempts to rescue the crew after a shuttle crashes and sinks at sea.

 In Lifeforce (1985), a space shuttle crew return from an expedition to Halley’s Comet bringing alien vampires with them.
 Dark Breed (1995), The Astronaut’s Wife (1999), Final Days of Planet Earth (2006) and The Invasion (2007) feature shuttle crews returned taken over by aliens.
 Moontrap (1989) features shuttle pilots fighting killer alien robots on The Moon.
+Meteor Moon (2020) and Moonfall (2022) featured a space shuttle missions to prevent the Moon on a collision course with the Earth.
 The most bizarre of these was The Dark Side of the Moon (1990) with a missing space shuttle reappearing in the 21st Century containing a parasite that is The Devil.

 In Buck Rogers in the 25th Century (1979), Gil Gerard’s Buck is now a shuttle pilot who is reawoken in the 25th Century after being frozen in the head of a comet, while Flash Gordon (1980) updates Dr Zarkoff to being a former NASA scientist who builds his own backyard rocketship.